Learning more about and strategizing around Donor Advised Funds can help position nonprofits for longterm fundraising success.

 1. The DAF ecosystem: how money moves through the system and the unique roles each type of sponsoring organization plays within that system.

-2. The two DAF donor types: known and unknown.
+2. The two DAF donor types are known and unknown.
 We will define DAF donor personas and outline strategies to engage each persona and increase investments in your organization more deeply.

 “As DAF grantmaking continues to grow, it’s important for charities to understand how DAFs work and why donors use them.
 From what we’ve seen – both in our own work and elsewhere in the field – DAF donors seem to grant similarly to the ways highly affluent donors always have.
 DAF donors are likely to be similar to an organization’s other wealthy donors, with maybe a marginally greater desire for convenience or anonymity, and so similar fundraising strategies should be applicable,” said Jon Bergdoll, co-author of the report and Associate Director of Data Partnerships at the Indiana University Lilly Family School of Philanthropy.

-To take advantage of this massive pool of charitable opportunity, veteran, green, and aspiring fundraisers across all sectors must understand not only what a DAF is, but also how the DAF ecosystem operates.
-Knowing who the stakeholders are within that ecosystem, and their roles and motivations, enables fundraisers to design strategies targeted at DAF donors that will help drive philanthropic revenue to their organization’s mission.
+To take advantage of this massive pool of charitable opportunities, veteran, green, and aspiring fundraisers across all sectors must understand not only what a DAF is but also how the DAF ecosystem operates.
+Knowing who the stakeholders are within that ecosystem and their roles and motivations enables fundraisers to design strategies targeted at DAF donors that will help drive philanthropic revenue to their organization’s mission.

 How a DAF Operates